Kinovea/kinovea-docs/source/observation/playback_ui.rst

 .. |WZReset| image:: /images/observation/icons/wz_reset.png

 You can also update the working zone boundaries by directly manipulating the blue end points.

+.. tip:: If the amount of data fits in the cache memory, the working zone will be loaded in memory.

+    This improves playback performances and enables the Video > Overview and Video > Reverse menus.
+    The cache memory can be configured under Options > Preferences > Playback > Memory.

 5. Timeline area
 ----------------